 The Doctrine of Unseaworthiness

 The above laws are specific to seamen.
-If you cannot qualify as a seaman, but you work in the maritime industry, you may qualify for the Longshore and Harbor Workers’ Compensation Act.
-This is a law that is designed to provide for compensation in the event of an injury to maritime workers other than seamen.
-Qualifying workers include ship builders, ship repairers and mechanics, cargo loaders and unloaders, ship breakers, and others.
-If you qualify, you may receive compensation for lost earnings under the LHWCA.
+If you cannot qualify as a seaman but work in the maritime industry, you may qualify for the Longshore and Harbor Workers’ Compensation Act.
+This law is designed to provide compensation for an injury to maritime workers other than seamen.

 Compensation for Lost Future Earnings and Lost Earnings Capacity